Where should you invest your ISA allowance?

 Which is the best Innovative Finance (peer-to-peer) ISA?

 The big three peer-to-peer lending platforms – Zopa, RateSetter and Funding Circle – all offer IFISAs, and now most of the smaller ones do too.
-Ratesetter is currently offering a £100 bonus on investments above £1,000 in its IFISA for new customers, and targets a return of up to 5.3% a year, while LendingCrowd and Kuflink (which makes secured loans on UK property) are offering cashback deals.
+Ratesetter is currently offering a £20 bonus on its IFISA for new customers, and targets a return of up to 4% a year, while LendingCrowd and Kuflink (which makes secured loans on UK property) are offering cashback deals.
 Check exactly what type of lending your chosen platform does: is it lending to individuals, businesses, or property developers?
 What returns does it promise and what is its default rate?
 Once your cash is in, check how hard is it to take it out again – you may have to wait for a new investor to be found to buy your outstanding loans.
 The P2P sector is still relatively new, with the oldest, Zopa, launching in 2005.
 Critics say these companies are untested and may not survive a downturn, although the platforms themselves are aware of this and some subject themselves to bank-style stress tests, which they claim to pass.
 If you are unlucky enough to have a provider collapse, your savings are not covered by the FSCS’s £85,000 of consumer protection, so it's probably best not to put your entire ISA allowance in an IFISA unless you could stand to lose it.

 Which is the best Lifetime ISA?